Mantle (geology)

 A mantle is a layer inside a planetary body bounded below by a core and above by a crust.
 Mantles are made of rock or ices, and are generally the largest and most massive layer of the planetary body.
 Mantles are characteristic of planetary bodies that have undergone differentiation by density.
-All terrestrial planets (including Earth), a number of asteroids, and some planetary moons have mantles.
+All terrestrial planets (including Earth), half of the giant planets, specifically ice giants, a number of asteroids, and some planetary moons have mantles.

-Earth's mantle
+Examples

+Earth

 The Earth's mantle is a layer of silicate rock between the crust and the outer core.
-Its mass of 4.01 × 1024 kg is 67% the mass of the Earth.
+Its mass of 4.01 × 1024 kg is 67% of the mass of the Earth.
 It has a thickness of 2900 km making up about 84% of Earth's volume.
 It is predominantly solid, but in geological time it behaves as a viscous fluid.
 Partial melting of the mantle at mid-ocean ridges produces oceanic crust, and partial melting of the mantle at subduction zones produces continental crust.

-Other planetary mantles
+Other planets

 Mercury has a silicate mantle approximately 490 km thick, constituting only 28% of its mass.
 Venus's silicate mantle is approximately 2800 km thick, constituting around 70% of its mass.
 Mars's silicate mantle is approximately 1600 km thick, constituting ~74–88% of its mass, and may be represented by chassignite meteorites.
+Uranus and Neptune's ice mantles are approximately 30,000 km thick, composing 80% of both masses.

-Moons with mantles
+Moons

 Jupiter's moons Io, Europa, and Ganymede have silicate mantles; Io's ~1100 km silicate mantle is overlain by a volcanic crust, Ganymede's ~1315 km thick silicate mantle is overlain by ~835 km of ice, and Europa's ~1165 km km silicate mantle is overlain by ~85 km of ice and possibly liquid water.

 The silicate mantle of the Earth's moon is approximately 1300–1400 km thick, and is the source of mare basalts.
 The lunar mantle might be exposed in the South Pole-Aitken basin or the Crisium basin.
 The lunar mantle contains a seismic discontinuity at ~500 km depth, most likely related to a change in composition.

 Titan and Triton each have a mantle made of ice or other solid volatile substances.

-Asteroids with mantles
+Asteroids

 Some of the largest asteroids have mantles; for example, Vesta has a silicate mantle similar in composition to diogenite meteorites.